Bite-Analytics/bite-analytics.github.io/_posts/2025-07-10-Top 10 Power BI Best Practice tips.md

 author_profile: true
 ---

-# ✅ 10 Power BI Best Practices Every Analyst Should Know
+# ✅ 10 Power BI Best Practices You Should Know

-*By Manpreet Ragi – Sr Cons, Analytics Experience*
+*By Manpreet Ragi*

 ---